SynthstromAudible/DelugeFirmware/docs/CONTRIBUTING.md

 ## Tools

 To help you to speed up your development you have two command line tools that can help you streamline the process of loading a firmware and then debugging it.
+We also have a Discord Crash Reader Bot which can output the la

 ### IDE Configs